ReadTopic

 Notes

-• As messages are read from the DDS queue they are put on the Python queue.
-If a callback function or next does not process data quickly enough then older messages are dropped from the Python queue.
+There is a queue for data whose length is set by queue_len.
+Data can be lost from this queue if a callback function or next does not process data quickly enough then older messages are dropped from the Python queue.
 If you have a callback function then you will get several warning log messages as the Python queue fills up; you get no warning otherwise because ReadTopic has no way of knowing whether or not you intend to read all messages.

 Reading